Orcival

 Orcival ([ɔʁsival]; Auvergnat: Orsivau) is a commune in the Puy-de-Dôme department in Auvergne in central France.
-The 12th-13th century basilica of Notre Dame is a listed monument.
-It contains many ancient religious objects, including a 12th century procession statue of the Virgin and Child.
+The 12th–13th-century basilica of Notre Dame is a listed monument.
+It contains many ancient religious objects, including a 12th-century procession statue of the Virgin and Child.

+The village of Orcival is located in the Vale of Silouet, 26 km from Clermont-Ferrand, west of Mont-Domes and north of Mont-Dore.